 That's exactly what I wanted from him.
 If he swear a life debt to me, he will be required to do anything to protect me, even, as the name implies, giving his life to protect me.
 “Your offer of a life debt is accepted, Yun-Yammka,” I say with as much comand in my voice as possible.
 I than continue on to allowing him to release himself from the rock, turning it back to normal rock, a type that he can effect.

 “When Bane comes, stall him until I return to consciousness.
 I have a demon to return to his prison.”
-I said, than dove into my consciousness to confront Calamity.
+I said, than dove into my consciousness to confront Calamity, appearing, to anyone else, to be sleeping.

 Reality fades away, to be replaced by the mansion that my mind always appears as.
-Calamity had made it worryingly close to the front of my mind, at which point the fight would be nearly impossible to win, and he would take over my mind, and me physical body, too.
+Calamity had made it worryingly close to the front of my mind, at which point my fight against him would be nearly impossible to win, meaning he would take over my mind, and my physical body, too.
 Calamity looks exactly like me, except he has a wild, power mad, look in his eye and has a desire only to destroy and kill everything around him.

-“Leave my mind, Calamity,” I order, pointing my hand, now with a razor-edged, double-edged broadsword in it, “Or I’ll return to your place by force.”
+“Leave my mind, Calamity,” I order, pointing my hand, now with a razor-edged, double-edged broadsword in it, at his face.
+“Or I’ll return to your place by force.”

 “We both know you can’t ever beat me completely, Skywalker.”
 He replies, “You kill me, you die.
 So get that pathetic excuse for a sword out of my face, weakling.”